fenago/ml-bootcamp/Lab_5.md

-We trained our model inside the Jupyter Notebook we started in chapter 3.
+We trained our model inside the Jupyter Notebook we started in lab 3.
 This model lives there, and once we stop the Jupyter Notebook, the trained model will disappear.
 This means that now we can use it only inside the notebook and nowhere else.
 Next, we see how to address